House of Tudor: Early years

 Elizabeth had a long, turbulent path to the throne.
-She had a number of problems during her childhood, one of the main ones being after the execution of her mother, Anne Boleyn.
-When Anne was beheaded, Henry declared Elizabeth an illegitimate child and she would, therefore, not be able to inherit the throne.
-After the death of her father, she was raised by his widow, Catherine Parr and her husband Thomas Seymour, 1st Baron Seymour of Sudeley.
-A scandal arose with her and the Lord Admiral to which she stood trial.
-During the examinations, she answered truthfully and boldly and all charges were dropped.
-She was an excellent student, well-schooled in Latin, French, Italian, and somewhat in Greek, and was a talented writer.
+She had a number of problems during her childhood, the main one being after the execution of her mother, Anne Boleyn.
+When Anne was beheaded, Henry declared Elizabeth illegitimate and she would, therefore, not be able to inherit the throne.
+Henry returned her to the line of succession in the Third Succession Act of 1543.
+After the death of her father, she was raised by his widow, Catherine Parr and her new husband Thomas Seymour, 1st Baron Seymour of Sudeley.
+Seymour may have groomed and sexually abused her, but their relationship was seen instead as an affair and caused scandal.
+During the interrogations, she answered truthfully and boldly and all charges were dropped.
+Seymour, however, was executed on 20 March 1549.
+Elizabeth was an excellent student, well-schooled in Latin, French, Italian, and somewhat in Greek, and was a talented writer.
 She was supposedly a very skilled musician as well, in both singing and playing the lute.
-After the rebellion of Thomas Wyatt the younger, Elizabeth was imprisoned in the Tower of London.
-No proof could be found that Elizabeth was involved and she was released and retired to the countryside until the death of her sister, Mary I of England.
+After the rebellion of Thomas Wyatt the Younger in 1554, Elizabeth was imprisoned in the Tower of London.
+No proof could be found that Elizabeth was involved and she was released and retired to the countryside until the death of her half-sister, Mary.

 Imposing the Church of England

 Elizabeth was a moderate Protestant; she was the daughter of Anne Boleyn, who played a key role in the English Reformation in the 1520s.
 She had been brought up by Blanche Herbert Lady Troy.
 At her coronation in January 1559, many of the bishops – Catholic, appointed by Mary, who had expelled many of the Protestant clergymen when she became queen in 1553 – refused to perform the service in English.
-Eventually, the relatively minor Bishop of Carlisle, Owen Oglethorpe, performed the ceremony; but when Oglethorpe attempted to perform traditional Catholic parts of the Coronation, Elizabeth got up and left.
-Following the Coronation, two important Acts were passed through parliament: the Act of Uniformity and the Act of Supremacy, establishing the Protestant Church of England and creating Elizabeth Supreme Governor of the Church of England (Supreme Head, the title used by her father and brother, was seen as inappropriate for a woman ruler).
+Eventually, the relatively minor Bishop of Carlisle, Owen Oglethorpe, performed the ceremony; but when Oglethorpe attempted to perform traditional Catholic parts of the coronation, Elizabeth got up and left.
+Following the coronation, two important acts were passed through Parliament: the Act of Uniformity 1558 and the Act of Supremacy 1558, establishing the Protestant Church of England and creating Elizabeth Supreme Governor of the Church of England (Supreme Head, the title used by her father and brother, was seen as inappropriate for a woman ruler).
 These acts, known collectively as the Elizabethan Religious Settlement, made it compulsory to attend church services every Sunday; and imposed an oath on clergymen and statesmen to recognise the Church of England, the independence of the Church of England from the Catholic Church, and the authority of Elizabeth as Supreme Governor.
 Elizabeth made it clear that if they refused the oath the first time, they would have a second opportunity, after which, if the oath was not sworn, the offenders would be deprived of their offices and estates.